 Let’s learn how to count in Chinese today.
-Good news, the numerical system in Chinese is very straightforward and simple!
+Good news, the numerical system in Chinese language learning is very straightforward and simple!
 Different from English, it doesn’t require you to count multiples of ten such as twenty, or forty in unique way, and it doesn’t require you to add “-teen” after numbers that come after ten.
 So don’t freak yourself out, let’s get start!

 Counting from 1 to 10